huggingface/community-events/gradio-blocks/README.md

 `gradio.Blocks` is a low-level API that allows you to have full control over the data flows and layout of your application.
 You can build very complex, multi-step applications using Blocks.
 If you have already used gradio.Interface, you know that you can easily create fully-fledged machine learning demos with just a few lines of code.
 The Interface API is very convenient but in some cases may not be sufficiently flexible for your needs.
 For example, you might want to:

-Group together related demos as multiple tabs in one web app Change the layout of your demo instead of just having all of the inputs on the left and outputs on the right Have multi-step interfaces, in which the output of one model becomes the input to the next model, or have more flexible data flows in general
+* Group together related demos as multiple tabs in one web app.
+* Change the layout of your demo instead of just having all of the inputs on the left and outputs on the right.
+* Have multi-step interfaces, in which the output of one model becomes the input to the next model, or have more flexible data flows in general.
-Change a component's properties (for example, the choices in a Dropdown) or its visibilty based on user input
+* Change a component's properties (for example, the choices in a Dropdown) or its visibility based on user input.

 to learn more about Blocks see the guide https://www.gradio.app/introduction_to_blocks/